quephird/polymer-with-elm/README.md

   This of course means you need Python to begin with; you can go [here](https://www.python.org/downloads/) for details on how to install that.

-* Point your browser to the local HTML page
+* Point your browser to the demo HTML page

-  Now you're finally ready to run the example; simply point your browser [here](htto://localhost:8000/ChartDemo.html) and you should see a nice pie chart!
+  Now you're finally ready to run the example; simply point your browser [htto://localhost:8000/ChartDemo.html](htto://localhost:8000/ChartDemo.html) and you should see a nice pie chart!